📖 The Complete Technical Analysis Guide

 1. Introduction to Technical Analysis

-Technical analysts use charts, patterns, indicators, and oscillators in order to identify similarities in the current and past market activity that can suggest future price movements.
-Technical analysis can be applied to all financial asset classes and assets such as stocks, indices, Forex pairs, and commodities.
-Technical analysts focus on two major aspects:
+Technical analysts use charts, patterns, indicators, and oscillators to identify similarities in the current and past market activity that can suggest future price movements.
+Technical analysis can be applied to all financial classes and assets such as stocks, indices, Forex pairs, and commodities.
+Technical analysts focus on two major questions:

 (i) What is the current price of a financial-traded asset